ko1nksm/shdotenv/docs/dialects.md

   - 1: Leave spaces as it is (Single and double quote values are not supported)
   - 2: Remove spaces around it
   - 3: Remove spaces around it, but leave comments as is
+  - 4: Remove spaces around it, and no spaces allowed
 - SQV: Single quoted value
   - 0: Single quotes cannot be used in it
   - 1: Single quotes can be used in it